gladstone-institutes/rankSummaries/RankSummaries for Longitidunal Data.md

 As such, our motivation was to create simple, valid, robust statistical methods for Morris Water Maze Data analyses.

 ##What is a Rank Summary analysis?

+The concept that motivates the rank summary analysis is that in principle, we are asking a very simple
+question: does one group perform better than the other at this particular test?
+We truth, we are *not* interested in the actual values of the parameters that we may be estimating in the various other proposed models.

+With that in mind, we use a [derived variable analysis](https://faculty.washington.edu/heagerty/Courses/VA-longitudinal/private/LDAchapter.pdf)